-- ▲ Deutsche Bahn is the German railway company and has a vested interest in integrating refugees into the labor market and supporting local language learners as they build their German language proficiency. - Deutsche Bahn helps refugees work on their German through regional language cafes.
-The language cafe is part of a program on social and cultural integration that encourages language practice on site and facilitates social connections. - ▲ Deutsche Bahn has developed language training based on the specific vocabulary needed to successfully finish vocational educational programs.
+- Deutsche Bahn is a railway company operated by the German government and has a vested interest in integrating refugees into the labor market and supporting local language learners as they build their German language proficiency. - Deutsche Bahn helps refugees work on their German through regional language cafes.
+The language cafe is part of a program on social and cultural integration that encourages language practice on site and facilitates social connections.

+Deutsche Bahn has developed language training based on the specific vocabulary needed to successfully finish vocational educational programs.